GerritCodeReview/homepage/pages/site/publishing-gerrit-docs.md

 For more information on how the documentation is structured and the syntax it supports, see the [template documentation](http://idratherbewriting.com/documentation-theme-jekyll/).

+### Writing blog posts

+The Gerrit website supports adding blog posts.
+Users can view a list of current blogposts by click the **News** link in the navigation bar.

+To create a blog post:

+1. Create a new markdown file.
+The name of the file must use this format:

+        YYYY-MM-DD-[permalink].md

+    Where `[permalink]` is a descriptive name of the file.

+1. Add the following to the top of the blog post:

+        ---
+        title: [TITLE]
+        tags: [TAGS]
+        keywords: [KEYWORDS]
+        permalink: [FILENAME].html
+        summary: [SUMMARY]
+        hide_sidebar: true
+        hide_navtoggle: true
+        toc: true
+        ---

+    Where:

+    +  `[TITLE]` is the title of the blog post
+    +  `[TAGS]` is an optional comma-delimited list of tags
+    +  `[KEYWORDS]` is an optional comma-delimited list of keywords
+    +  `[FILENAME]` is the name of the file
+    +  `[SUMMARY]` is a one- to two- sentence description of the post

+1. Save the new post in the `_posts` directory.

+1. Save any images in the top-level `images` directory.

 ## Appendix: Logging in to Firebase

 If you have never used Firebase before, you need to perform these steps: